9 Simple Descriptive Statistics

 We can calculate simple average in R using the function mean()

-Let’s calculate the average Fertility in the swiss dataset
+Let’s calculate the average Agriculture in the swiss dataset (i.e. % of males involved in agriculture as occupation)

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

-We can futher have a sense of the variation in fertility by looking at the histogram
+We can further have a sense of the variation in fertility by looking at the histogram

 Standard Deviation